Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Bootstrap calibration

-as the bootstrap version of $W ( \theta_0) $ in (\ref{4}).
-The following theorem shows that the conditional distribution of $W^*( \hat{\theta}) $ given the sample converges in distribution to $\mathcal{G}$ as $n\to\infty$, the same asymptotic distribution of $W(\theta_0)$ in (\ref{4}). \begin{theorem} Under some regularity conditions in Section \ref{ss: regularity conditions} of the Supplementary Material, in distribution as $n \rightarrow \infty$, where $\mathcal{G}$ is the same stable distribution in (\ref{5}). \end{theorem} The proof of Theorem~\ref{theo: 1} is given in Section \ref{ss: theorem 1} of the Supplementary Material. \begin{remark} We propose using a bootstrap method to approximate the distribution of $W(\theta_0)$ under Poisson sampling.
-In \citet{wangkim2019}, similar bootstrap methods are discussed for simple random sampling and probability-proportional-to-size sampling with replacement, and Lemma~1 can be proved under certain conditions for both sampling designs; see \citet[Section 1.2]{fuller2009sampling} for details about these two sampling designs.
-Similar idea can be extended to other complex sampling designs as long as Lemma~1 holds. \end{remark}
+as the bootstrap version of $W ( \btheta_0) $ in (\ref{4}).
+The following theorem establishes the limiting distribution of $W^* ( \hat{\btheta} )$. \begin{theorem} Under regularity conditions in Section \ref{ss: regularity conditions} of the Supplementary Material, we further obtain in distribution as $n \rightarrow \infty$, and the reference distribution is the bootstrap sampling distribution conditional on the sample $A$, where $\mathcal{G}$ is the same limiting distribution in (\ref{5}). \end{theorem} The proof of Theorem~\ref{theo: 1} is given in Section~\ref{ss: theorem 1} of the Supplementary Material.
+By (\ref{5}) and Theorem~\ref{theo: 1}, we conclude that the likelihood ratio test statistic generated by the proposed bootstrap method has the same asymptotic distribution as the one in (\ref{4}).
+Thus, we can use the conditional distribution of $W^* ( \hat{\btheta} )$ to approximate that of $W ({\btheta}_0 )$, which validates the proposed bootstrap method for hypothesis testing problems.